isomerpages/imda-tradetrust/_about-tradetrust/What is TradeTrust.md

 journey.</p>
 <p><strong>TradeTrust is a framework that standardizes digital trade with enhanced security and legal certainty for international trade ecosystem.</strong>
 </p>
-<p>It achieves this by using advanced technologies and adhering to global
+<p>TradeTrust achieves this by using decentralised technologies and adhering
-standards and legal requirements to enable trusted interoperability of electronic trade documents across digital platforms.
-Electronic documents issued this way can be trusted, portable, and legally effective on different systems, thereby streamlining cross-platform interoperability and enhancing overall operational efficiency for businesses and governments.</p>
+to global standards and legal requirements to enable trusted interoperability of electronic trade documents across digital platforms.
+Electronic documents issued this way can be trusted, portable, and legally effective across different systems, thereby streamlining cross-platform interoperability and enhancing overall operational efficiency for businesses and governments.</p>
-<p>And offered as a free digital utility, it is open-sourced so that all
+<p>And offered as a digital utility, it is open-sourced so that all parties
-parties can easily adopt for free and build upon it to benefit the business ecosystem.</p>
+can freely adopt and build upon it to benefit their business ecosystem.</p>
 <blockquote>
-<p>It’s like providing you with a supporting structure and free tool, to
+<p>It’s like providing you with both a free tool and the supporting structure,
-turn your documents into smart electronic documents that are portable across your trading partners with enhanced security features and meeting standards and legal requirements.</p>
+to turn your documents into smart electronic documents that are portable across your trading partners, with enhanced security features, all while meeting standards and legal requirements.</p>
 <p></p>
 </blockquote>
 <p>By adopting TradeTrust, users can independently :</p>
 <ul data-tight="true" class="tight">
 <li>
-<p>create, revoke electronic documents (normal and title/negotiable)</p>
+<p>create, revoke electronic documents</p>
 </li>
 <li>
 <p>verify documents’ proof of origin and authenticity</p>